 Will my scars from tummy tuck be visible?

 Dr. Steinwald is experienced in locating the incision so that the scarring, in most cases, will be hidden below the underwear/bikini line.
 This location minimizes the visibility.

 Can liposuction treat cellulite?

 Traditional liposuction does not directly treat cellulite.
 However, because that dimpled appearance from cellulite is partially caused by fat deposits (as well as the connective tissue separating these superficial compartments), liposuction may, in some cases, smooth those areas and diminish cellulite.

 Do I have to have drains with my tummy tuck?

 Although many patients need at least one drain coming out through either end of their horizontal incision to help prevent seromas (fluid collections) and to promote tissue adherence, newer techniques exist for patients at or within 10 to 20% of their ideal body weight to obviate the need for drains.
 During a "drain-free abdominoplasty," Dr. Steinwald takes extra time to place deep "quilting sutures" from the repositioned tissues to the (also tightened) abdominal wall framework, which "tacks" down these tissues.
 These maneuvers also have the added advantage of providing better definition of the abdominal contour, especially in the midline.
 In these cases, potentially uncomfortable drains are not necessary, but it becomes even more important for the patient to wear an abdominal binder and then lighter supportive garments for the first 2 to 4 weeks.

 Your Next Step

 Learn more about body contouring today.
 Request a consultation online with Dr. Steinwald.
-Or, call the Lake Forest Plastic Surgery office at (847) 234-9464 to schedule your visit.
+Or, call the Golden office at (303) 278-2600 to schedule your visit.
 Dr. Steinwald looks forward to helping you achieve your aesthetic goals.